carlosrusso/scalableSelection/README.md

 # Scalable selection in large datasets in CDF’s FilterComponent

+## Summary

 The services team periodically asks for selectors that support inversion of selection, in paginated scenarios.
 This is however a particular case around expressing the selected items as a list of included terms and a list of excluded terms.
+Alternatively, one could express a selection as a set of conditions.

+We propose

-The naive approach involves modifying CDF's FilterComponent to capture the intention of the user and writing a ktr that generates an MDX query.
+The naive approach involves modifying CDF's FilterComponent to capture the intention of the user and writing a PDI transformation that patches an MDX expression into a query template, eventually running the resulting query.

-## The problem to solve
+The same approach would probaly also work for SQL datasources, but such explorations may not be possible in the 3-day timeframe of this hackathon.

+## Introduction

 The `FilterComponent` is an extensible component designed for selecting items or groups of items from a list, and which is bundled with CDF.